Journal of Global Change Data & Discovery2023.7(4):382-390

 The built-up areas of 16 cities in the Chengdu Chongqing economic circle for 2010 and 2020 were verified and compared with the respective reference built-up areas.
 It was observed that there was consistency in the center and form of the built-up area.
 The correlation coefficient between the urban built-up area and the reference built-up area in 2010 and 2020 reached 0.96 and 0.98, respectively.

-Figure 4 Verification of extraction results in built-up area (Chongqing)
+Figure 4 Maps of verification of extraction results in built-up area (Chongqing)

 5 Discussion and Conclusion